-Proposal for the 2013 summer interns is due Monday, February 25th.
+Proposal for the 2021 summer interns is due March 8, 2021.
 Proposal should include a detailed description of the project you’d like an MBA intern to work on for the summer.
-Plan to have the student work full-time for 10 to 12 weeks.
-One of our donors will make a donation to your organization to cover the intern salary.
+Plan to have the student work full-time for 10 weeks.
+If selected, one of our donors will make a donation to your organization to cover the intern salary at $18/hr.

 Criteria for Eligibility for Internship for Credit Program:

 - Project should build upon or extend the student's first year learning and student career goals.
 For example, core coursework includes marketing, operations, human resources, organizational analysis, finance, accounting, data analysis, not-for-profit management, and systems management.

 - There is an opportunity for the student to solve an organizational or departmental problem.